nagpaanm/Infection/README.md

 # Infection
-A 2D zombie apocalypse shooting game that I created using Java, in 2017.
-This game can be can played on my website: http://www.anmolnagpal.ca/content/Infection
+Infection is a 2D "birds-eye-view" shooting game that I developed using Java.

-Ever since I was younger, I had always dreamed about creating a 2-dimensional shooter with an apolcalypic scenario.
-Hence, the ambition behind creating this application was to fulfill my personal dream, while also honing my programming and developmental skills.
+The theme of the game is that of a zombie apocalpyse.
+You start off with a handgun and must eliminate all zombies that bull-rush towards you.
+As you progress, more and more zombies will spawn, and different kinds of zombies may appear.
+You will also have the opportunity to pick up power-ups - such as body armor, and more weaponry - such as grenades.

+Controls:
+  - Movement: (W (up), A (left), S (down), D (right))
+  - shoot: left-click
+  - throw grenade: right-click

-Some of challenges I faced during the creation of this project was collision detection, animations and random location of enemy spawning - all of which I was able to figure out.
+Some of the challenges that I faced during the development of this project was collision detection, spontaneous animations, and having zombies spawn randomly in a 'correct' boundary range.
+These challenges served as great learning experiences.

-As stated above, this game was created in 2017, and so it is quite painful to peak through my old code - after all, I suppose this is a good thing, as it shows how much I have improved.
-If I was to redo this project all over again, I would truly follow a MVC design pattern to keep things as simple as possible.